SimonCropp/GraphQL.EntityFramework/doco/mdsource/configuration.source.md

 # Configuration

+toc

+## Container Registration

 Enabling is done via registering in a container.

-The container registration can be via addin to a [IServiceCollection](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection):
+The container registration can be done via adding to a [IServiceCollection](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection):

-snippet: RegisterInContainerViaServiceProvider

-Usage:

-snippet: RegisterInContainerViaServiceProviderUsage
+snippet: RegisterInContainer

+### Inputs

+#### IModel

 Configuration requires an instance of `Microsoft.EntityFrameworkCore.Metadata.IModel`.
-By default, this will be obtained from an instance of TDbContext at runtime, created by the service provider upon first use of IEfGraphQLService.
-By supplying a function to the RegisterInContainer method, you can supply your own instance of IModel.
+This can be passed in as a parameter, or left as null to be resolved from the container.
+When `IModel` is resolved from the container, `IServiceProvider.GetService` is called first on `IModel`, then on `TDbContext`.
+If both return null, then an exception will be thrown.

+To build an instance of an `IModel` at configuration time it can be helpful to have a class specifically for that purpose:

+snippet: ModelBuilder

+#### Resolve DbContext

+A delegate that resolves the DbContext.

+snippet: ResolveDbContext.cs

+It has access to the current GraphQL user context.

+If null then the DbContext will be resolved from the container.

+#### Resolve Filters

+A delegate that resolves the [Filters](filters.md).

+snippet: ResolveFilters.cs

+It has access to the current GraphQL user context.

+If null then the Filters will be resolved from the container.

+### Usage

+snippet: RegisterInContainer

-Then the usage entry point `IEfGraphQLService` can be resolved via [dependency injection in GraphQL.net](https://graphql-dotnet.github.io/docs/guides/advanced#dependency-injection) to be used in `ObjectGraphType`s when adding query fields.
+Then the `IEfGraphQLService` can be resolved via [dependency injection in GraphQL.net](https://graphql-dotnet.github.io/docs/guides/advanced#dependency-injection) to be used in `ObjectGraphType`s when adding query fields.

 ## DocumentExecuter